Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Experiments

 \subsubsection{Linear Regression}

 We apply Algorithm~\ref{alg:regression} to several small- to mid-scale real datasets accessible in the UCI Machine Learning Repository, covering application domains across various scientific areas.
 The data vary in size from $n=182$ to $n=21{,}263$ and in dimensionality from $d=4$ to $d=81$.
-For brevity, we denote these datasets as D1–D9 throughout the text; additional details and references are provided in the Appendix.
+For brevity, we denote these datasets as D1–D9 throughout the text; additional details and references are provided in Appendix~\ref{app:b}.
 Given the significantly worse performance of SSP and JLT, we focus our comparison on three methods: BinAgg, AdaSSP, and DP-GD, using non-private OLS as the benchmark.
-To evaluate prediction accuracy, in Table~\ref{tab:lr_rmse} we report the relative mean squared error (RelMSE), a scaled version of the MSE, defined as $ \text{RelMSE} = \|\tilde{\bm y} - \bm y\|_2^2/ \|\bm y\|_2^2, $ where $\tilde{\bm y}$ denotes the predicted values.
+To evaluate prediction accuracy, in Table~\ref{tab:lr_rmse} we report the relative mean squared error (MSE), defined as $\|\tilde{\bm y} - \bm y\|_2^2/ \|\bm y\|_2^2, $ where $\tilde{\bm y}$ denotes the predicted values.
 All methods on each dataset satisfy $\mu$-GDP with $\mu=1$.

-To set up the bins, for DP-GD, we use a grid search similar in setup to \cite{amin2023easy} and for all other methods we use non-private bounds; details on the hyperparameter settings are provided in the Appendix.
-We acknowledge that these bounds are not DP, but this is acceptable for comparison purposes.
-We discuss more on binning and choice of bounds in practice with real data in the Appendix.
-While conservative bounds often lead to reduced utility, BinAgg demonstrates greater robustness to loose bounds than AdaSSP; see Figure~\ref{fig:loosebounds}.
+For DP-GD, we use a grid search setup similar to \citet{amin2023easy}.
+For all other applicable methods, we use common non-private bounds computed from the observed dataset.
+These bounds are used solely for controlled comparison, following prior implementations that use non-private dataset-specific bounds or normalization \citep{amin2023easy,wang2018}.
+Further details and discussion are given in Appendix~\ref{app:a}.
+In practice, when public bounds are unavailable, one may instead use clipping based on domain knowledge or privately estimate bounds using a small privacy budget.
+While conservative bounds can reduce utility, BinAgg demonstrates greater robustness to loose bounds than AdaSSP; see Figure~\ref{fig:loosebounds}.

-Table~\ref{tab:lr_rmse} shows that BinAgg outperforms the other two methods on most datasets, or at least achieves the second-lowest error.
-This demonstrates that BinAgg is \textit{both effective and robust in practice}, with its performance advantage even more pronounced than in the controlled simulation settings.
+Table~\ref{tab:lr_rmse} shows that BinAgg outperforms the other two methods on most datasets, and at least achieves the second-lowest relative MSE.
+This demonstrates that BinAgg is \textit{both effective and robust in practice}, with its performance advantage more pronounced than in the controlled simulation settings.
 In contrast, AdaSSP performs the worst overall.
 Although DP-GD occasionally approaches BinAgg, it does not surpass it on most datasets.
-Moreover, DP-GD’s performance is highly sensitive to hyperparameter tuning; achieving competitive results requires an extensive search, which comes at a substantially higher computational cost.
+Moreover, DP-GD’s performance is highly sensitive to hyperparameter tuning.
+Achieving competitive results requires an extensive search, which comes at a substantially higher computational cost.